zhuan0122/cfsd18-cognition-track/README.md

 - There are multiple frame coordinates stored in the matrix called localpath, we update the matrix using the vector v that indicates the coordinates of the middle points.

 - removing the points that have negative coordinate values.
+The variable preSet indicates that the current matrix is still empty.

 ```cpp
 while (localPath(count,0)<0.0f){